 Procrastinating due to emotions

-This is when people put off working on something because they’re feeling some way about it; it can be felt like excitement, anxiety, happiness, anger, or irritation that cause someone to avoid getting stuff done.
+When people put off working on something because they’re feeling some way about it, it can be felt like excitement, anxiety, happiness, anger, or irritation that causes someone to avoid getting stuff done.

 Plus, a lot of people procrastinate by worrying too much about the future.